Books

 Guy Kawasaki: Art of the Start

 Excellent book for people who´d like to start something.
-Truly inspirational.
+Inspirational

 Matt Mason: The Pirate´s Dilemma